gustavostuff/chess-board-water-demo/README.md

 ## Notes

 * Each square is a square inch and height increments are given every 0.5 inches (it can be observed in the 3D model).
-This means every indivisual pool (a single hole containing water) will contain 0.5 cubic inches of water
+This means every individual pool (a single "box" containing water) will contain exactly 0.5 cubic inches of water

-* To run this demo in you machine you need to install LÖVE (https://love2d.org/), download the .love file and just click on it
+* To run this demo in you machine you need to install LÖVE (https://love2d.org/), download the .love file and double click

 * See `renderer-2d.lua`, that's where the actual work is done

-* **For my interviewer**: In the TypeScript assessment I mistakenly took each individual water pool as 1 cubic inch and not 0.5 :)
+* **For my interviewer**: In the TypeScript assessment I mistakenly took each individual water box as 1 cubic inch and not 0.5, my bad :)